Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

-In this light, Figure \ref{fig:WeatherBench_pvals} provides a more nuanced comparison of the predictive performance of the WeatherBench 2 GraphCast and HRES forecasts in terms of $\CMA$.
-As noted, each latitude band comprises 240 grid cells, and for each latitude band we show a boxplot of the respective differences in CMA, with positive values indicating superiority of the GraphCast model.
-WeatherBench 2 comprises two daily runs with initialization times 12 hours apart, so successive forecasts and outcomes for 24-hour precipitation accumulation must be assumed to be dependent.
-Therefore, we use HAC estimates in the denominator of the test statistic at \eqref{eq:pairwise}, with implementation details as proposed by \citet[Section 5.3]{Pohle2024a}.
-The boxplots for the respective one-sided $p$-values show that around the equator GraphCast has a competitive edge over HRES, whereas HRES outperforms GraphCast towards the poles.
 These findings are striking in view of the emerging consensus that the latest data-driven weather models outperform physics-based models.
 However, they are broadly compatible with a note in \citet[p.~869]{BenBouallegue2024}, who report that for pressure the otherwise competitive, data-driven Pangu-Weather model of \citet{Bi2023} performs much worse over the central Arctic than the HRES model.
 One possible explanation is the use of cosine-latitude weighted scores when training the data-driven models \citep{BenBouallegue2024}.
 A complementary or alternative explanation lies in a possible neglect of the tropics in the decade-long development of physics-based NWP models, with almost exclusive involvement of researchers residing at mid-latitude locations.
 We find it tempting to speculate that, if further development of NWP models were to target precipitation in the tropics, while the training of AIWP models was to give more emphasis to subpolar and polar regions, then the predictive ability of AIWP models and NWP models would be roughly on par globally, and rather close to predictability limits, given current observational assets.